Generalized Gibbons-Werner method for stationary spacetimes: Application of Generalized GW method

 \subsection{Asymptotically flat SAS spacetime (Kerr black hole)}

 The Kerr metric with Boyer-Lindquist coordinates states \cite{boyer1967maximal}

 where $\Sigma = r^{2}+a^{2} \cos ^{2} \theta$, $\Delta= r^{2}-2 M r+a^{2}$.
 We adopt the calculation steps in Sec.\ref{calpro} to calculate the deflection angle of particles moving in the equatorial plane of Kerr spacetime.
-Firstly, acoording to Eq.~\eqref{dudphi}, we obtain the equation of motion
+Firstly, according to Eq.~\eqref{dudphi}, we obtain the equation of motion

 Then the orbit solution can be derived with the perturbation method \footnote{When $M=a=0$, Kerr metric becomes the Minkowski spacetime.
 Here we calculate the second order deflection angle with respect to $M$ and $a$, thus the orbit solution up to first order is enough.}